 Modify this clause as follows (CID #1136, 1137):

-An EDMG STA is SU-MIMO capable if the SU-MIMO Supported field in the STA’s EDMG Capabilities element is one.
-A SU-MIMO capable STA supports both SU-MIMO transmission and reception and the SU-MIMO beamforming protocol described in this subclause.
+An EDMG STA is SU-MIMO capable if the SU-MIMO Supported subfield of the Beamforming Capability field in the STA’s EDMG Capabilities element (see 9.4.2.250) is one.
+An SU-MIMO capable STA supports both SU-MIMO transmission and reception and the SU-MIMO beamforming protocol described in this subclause.

-The SU-MIMO beamforming protocol supports beamforming training for subsequent transmission and reception of multiple spatial streams between a SU-MIMO capable initiator and a SU-MIMO capable responder.
+The SU-MIMO beamforming protocol supports beamforming training for subsequent transmission and reception of multiple spatial streams between an SU-MIMO capable initiator and an SU-MIMO capable responder.
 The SU-MIMO beamforming protocol enables the determination of transmit antenna settings and the corresponding receive antenna settings for simultaneous transmission of multiple spatial streams from the initiator to the responder or vice versa.

 …